wahitftry/Central-West-Java/README.md

 ### Summary

-I decided to discontinue the development of this project to concentrate my efforts on other projects.
+I decided to discontinue the development of this project to concentrate my efforts on my own real life or other projects.

 - Im obligated to gracefully discontinue projects, which i have no motivation to maintain anymore
 - Projects can be archived, users directed to a 3rd party fork, but the ownership of such project cant be transferred